Visualizing a Neo4j Graph Database

 Animations can help to provide a pleasant user experience

-yFiles for HTML comes with a Neo4j Integration Sample Application.
+If you want to start coding right away, yFiles for HTML comes with a Neo4j Integration Sample Application.
 This example loads a small dataset from a Neo4j database.
 Starting from this, users can, for example, investigate the properties of the current nodes and edges, interactively expand adjacent parts of the graph, and switch to a different dataset by entering a custom Cypher query.

-The source code of the Neo4j Integration Sample Application is available on the yWorks Github repository and part of the yFiles for HTML package.
+The source code of the Neo4j Integration Sample Application is available on the yWorks GitHub repository and part of the yFiles for HTML package.

 Download the trial version of yFiles for HTML at the yWorks Customer Center.